louiejancevski/FacialEmotionDetector/README.md

 **Note**: You are not being recorded at any point, it all happens in your own browser!

 ## Taking a look inside
+I'm going to take Dwayne Johnson, The Rock, as an example to showcase the site.

+Very straightforward.

+Whenever he smiles, the emoji turns into a lauging emoji, and the background color changes to gree.

 ![App demo image](https://github.com/louiejancevski/FacialEmotionDetector/blob/master/public/demo.png)

+On the other side,

+If he looks a bit angry, the app will also catch that and display the right emoji and background color.

 ![App demo image](https://github.com/louiejancevski/FacialEmotionDetector/blob/master/public/demo1.png)

+Same thing happens whenever the expression might look a bit neutral.

+The emoji gets changed, and the background color gets updated as well.

 ![App demo image](https://github.com/louiejancevski/FacialEmotionDetector/blob/master/public/demo2.png)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).